 17 to drive, 16 to co-drive

-For drivers a valid driving licence, club membership card and a non-race National B licence, which costs £34 from the Motor Sports Association (MSA).
-However before competing there is a requirement to have completed a recognised British Association of Rally Schools (BARS) training course, which will push the first year costs up to around £200.
-For navigators a club membership card, and non-race licence are required.
+For drivers a valid driving licence, club membership card and an RS Interclub licence, available from Motorsport UK.
+However before competing there is a requirement to have completed an approved course at a school registered with the British Association of Rally Schools (BARS), which will push the first year costs up to around £250.
+For navigators a club membership card, and an RS Interclub licence is required.

 A far more specialised vehicle is required for this type of event, which requires a roll cage, extinguisher system and numerous other safety modifications.
 Cars used at single venue events are often taken by trailer to the event and may not require tax and MOT, but cars used for events linked by road sections must obviously be completely road legal.